SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences

 \section{Semantic Scene Completion}

 \reftab{tab:results_ssc} shows the class-wise results for semantic scene completion as well as precision and recall for scene completion.
-The best approach with respect to semantic scene completion (Two Stream \cite{garbade2018two} + DarkNet53Seg) outperforms the other two approaches significantly on the classes traffic sign (+14.4 \%), parking (+8.3 \%), car (+7.7 \%), terrain (7.6 \%), and other vehicle (5.1 \%).
+One can see that TS3D + DarkNet53Seg performs slightly better than SSCNet and TS3D.
 Note that DarkNet53Seg has been pretrained on the exact same classes as required for semantic scene completion.
-Two Stream on the other hand uses DeepLab v2 (ResNet-101) \cite{chen2018deeplab} pretrained on the Cityscapes \cite{cordts2016cvpr} dataset, which does not differentiate between classes such as other-ground, parking or trunk for example.
+TS3D on the other hand uses DeepLab v2 (ResNet-101) \cite{chen2018pami} pretrained on the Cityscapes \cite{cordts2016cvpr} dataset, which does not differentiate between classes such as other-ground, parking or trunk for example.
 Another reason might be that 2D semantic labels projected back onto the point cloud is not very accurate especially at object boundaries, where labels often bleed onto distant objects.
 This is because in the 2D projection, they are close to each other, a problem that is inherent to the projection method.
+The best approach (TS3D + DarkNet53Seg + SATNet) outperforms the other approaches significantly (+20.77\% IoU on scene completion and +7.51\% mIoU on semantic scene completion).
+As mentioned above, it is the only approach capable of producing high resolution outputs.
+This approach however suffers from huge memory consumption.
+Therefore, during training the input volume is randomly cropped to volumes of grid size $64\times64\times32$ while during inference, each volume gets divided into 6 overlapping blocks of size $90\times138\times32$ for which the inference is performed individually.
+The individual blocks are subsequently fused to obtain the final result.
+Figure~\ref{fig:ssc_results} shows an example result of this approach.

 Rare classes like bicycle, motorcycle, motorcyclist, and person are not or almost not recognized.
 This suggests that these classes are potentially hard to recognize, as they represent a small and rare signal in the \datasetname data.